It’s “What have you been watching?”, your chance to recommend anything you’ve been watching this week

 2×7 – Mrs Sherlock Holmes

 More tissue-thin excuses for a trip back in time, these ones so even more ‘Sainsbury’s Basics’ than previous tissues that everyone, hero and villain alike, ends up trying to stop it, it’s so stupid.
 But educational as usual, ‘Mrs Sherlock Holmes’ was intriguing and there was plenty of fun as well.
-Plus the new four-man crew is really helping with the storylines.
+Plus the new (spoiler alert) four-man crew is really helping with the storylines.

 The Americans (US: FX; UK: ITV4)